-HHSC, through a grant with the Administration for Children and Families, contracts with local service providers to provide transitional housing and housing assistance for up to 12 months to survivors of domestic violence.
-Transitional housing provides a bridge to safety for survivors who may be unable to access safe housing any other way.
+HHSC, through a grant with the Administration for Children and Families, contracts with local service providers to provide short term housing assistance for up to 12 months to survivors of domestic violence.
+Housing assistance provides a bridge to safety for survivors who may be unable to access safe housing any other way.
 In addition to rental assistance, services include helping survivors build up savings for permanent housing, establish or repair credit/rental history, seek employment or improve job skills, work on healing from trauma, get counseling and medical attention for themselves and their children, receive legal advocacy services, and make long-term plans for safety and navigating ongoing risks the abuser may pose in their lives.
-At the end of a follow-up study for participants in transitional housing programs, 45% of survivors were in their own apartments with the assistance of a subsidy and 27 percent were in their own apartments without the assistance of a subsidy (TCFV, 2021).